Fariha-Arifin/Startup-project/README.md

 # Startup-project
+It is a web-based startup project for weak and probation students.
+It provides tutorials, special care, project help, and model test.

 Pages are designed with HTML, CSS, javascript, and bootstrap.
 Screenshots of the project are given below:

 ## Home page